Carl Reiner: Comedy style

 Reiner expressed his philosophy on writing comedy in an interview in the December 1981 issue of American Film:

 You have to imagine yourself as not somebody very special, but somebody very ordinary.
 If you imagine yourself as somebody really normal and if it makes you laugh, it's going to make everybody laugh.
 If you think of yourself as something very special, you'll end up a pedant and a bore.
 If you start thinking about what's funny, you won't be funny, actually.
 It's like walking.
 How do you walk?
 If you start thinking about it, you'll trip.

 Personal life

+Marriage and family

 On December 24, 1943, Reiner married singer Estelle Lebost.
 They were married for almost 65 years until her death in October 2008.
-Estelle delivered the iconic line "I'll have what she's having" in the deli scene of the 1989 film When Harry Met Sally....
-They were the parents of Rob Reiner (born 1947), poet, playwright, and author Annie Reiner (born 1949), and painter, actor, and director Lucas Reiner (born 1960).
+Estelle delivered the iconic line, "I'll have what she's having" in the deli scene of the 1989 film When Harry Met Sally..., which was directed by Carl and Estelle's son Rob Reiner.
+They were also the parents of poet, playwright, and author Annie Reiner, and painter, actor, and director Lucas Reiner.
 Reiner described himself as an atheist.
 He said, "I have a very different take on who God is.
 Man invented God because he needed him.
 God is us."
 In 2013, he said he developed an atheistic viewpoint as the Holocaust progressed, stating it would not have continued if God existed.
 Reiner was a Democrat.
 His residence was in Beverly Hills, California.